jhh130910/workshop-popgenome/README.md

 GENOME2.class.syn@Tajima.D
 GENOME2.class.syn@theta_Watterson
 ```
-13. What is theta Watterson and Tajima’s D of chromosome LGE22 for synonymous and nonsynonymous sites?
+13.What is theta Watterson and Tajima’s D of chromosome LGE22 for synonymous and nonsynonymous sites?

 Analysing RADseq data using VCF
 ================================